upb-lea/LEA_KiCad_Library/README.md

 ![](documentation/figures/3d_model_path_preferences.png)

 ## Adding components
-The main branch ist protected.
+The main branch is protected.
 To add new components, open a new separate branch
 ```
 git branch my-new-branch
 ```
-Open Kicad, add your new symbols and footprints to the library.
+Open KiCad, add your new symbols and footprints to the library.
 Each symbol should have the keys `Manufacturer`, `manf#` (manufacturer order number) and `mouser#` (mouser order number).
 Link the footprint and the 3D model.
-The 3D-model filepath needs to be a relative path with the above mentioned enwironment variable.
-The 3D-Filepath is e.g. `${MODEL_3D}/my3dmodel.stp`.
+The 3D-model file path needs to be a relative path with the above mentioned environment variable.
+The 3D file path is e.g. `${MODEL_3D}/my3dmodel.stp`.
 Run `git status` to see your changed files.
 Add the example files `symbolfile` and `my3dmodel.stp` to the staging area and commit the changes.
 Afterwards, use `git push` to publish the changes to the new branch.
 ```
 git add symbolfile my3dmodel.stp
 git commit -m "add new component xyz and 3D-model"
 git push
 ```
-Open the github page, choose your branch and create a `pull request`.
+Open the GitHub page, choose your branch and create a `pull request`.

 ## BOM generation
 The component library is aligned to use the add-on [KiCost](https://github.com/hildogjr/KiCost).
 Therefore the above mentioned keys `Manufacturer`, `manf#` and `mouser#` are mandatory in the symbol.
 In the schematic, navigate `Tools` -> `create BOM` and run a random one, e.g. `bom_csv_grouped_by_value`.
-Install KiCost, navigate via terminal to your kicad project folder and enter `kicost` to your terminal.
+Install KiCost, navigate via terminal to your kiCad project folder and enter `kicost` to your terminal.
 As input file, choose the `.xml` file what was created by the BOM command.
 After that, the KiCost BOM will be created.
-To get the prices and stock information from Mouser, create a Mouser API key on the Mouser homepage and enter it into the [config file](https://hildogjr.github.io/KiCost/docs/_build/singlehtml/index.html#configuration-file).
+To get the prices and stock information from Mouser, create a Mouser API key on the Mouser homepage and enter it into the [configuration file](https://hildogjr.github.io/KiCost/docs/_build/singlehtml/index.html#configuration-file).

 ## Pin labels
 ### Connectors